-Territory Senior Partner ('TSP') Mikko Nieminen and Territory Assurance Leader ('TAL') Pasi Karppinen assume the ultimate responsibility for the quality control system of our audit business.
-The TSP and TAL promote a quality oriented internal culture by clear, consistent and frequent messages that emphasise our quality control policies and procedures.
-The messages encourage a culture that recognises and rewards high quality work.
-These messages are communicated, among other things, in trainings sessions, meetings, formal and informal dialogue, and newsletters.
+Territory Senior Partner ('TSP') Mikko Nieminen and Territory Assurance Leader ('TAL') Pasi Karppinen assume the ultimate responsibility for the system of quality management in our audit business.
+The TSP and TAL promote a guality-oriented internal culture by clear, consistent and frequent messages that emphasise our quality management policies and procedures.
+The messages encourage a culture that recognises and rewards high-quality work.
+These messages are communicated, among other things, in training sessions, meetings, formal and informal dialogue, and newsletters.

 Our business strategy is subject to the overriding principle for us to achieve quality in all the engagements that we perform.
 We have established policies and procedures that address performance evaluation, compensation and promotion (including incentive systems) of personnel.
-We assign leadership responsibilities so that commercial considerations do not override the quality of work performed and we provide sufficient resources for the continuous development, documentation and support of our quality control policies and procedures.

-The following results of our people survey in 2019 reflect our strong quality oriented culture and successful communication by management in the Audit and Other Assurance Services line of service:
+We assign leadership responsibilities so that commercial considerations do not override the quality of work performed and we provide sufficient resources for the continuous development, documentation and support of our quality management policies and procedures.
+The results of our people surveys reflect our strong quality oriented culture and successful communication by management in the Audit and Other Assurance Services line of service.
+The people survey results are carefully analysed by leadership, and partners and other staff are invited to take part in this analysis.
+Results are communicated through internal newsletters and discussed in staff meetings.